 With WISE, Bedari developed a domestic violence awareness campaign designed to encourage dialogue and understanding of gender equity.
 The program consisted of four key components: producing literature in Urdu on domestic violence; producing theatric community performance on domestic violence; facilitating dialogue among all members of the community, including police, politicians, and opinion makers in ensuring strong domestic violence legislation; and holding community-based awareness workshops with experts on how to recognize or speak out against domestic violence.

 The project replicated proven effective awareness and sensitization campaigns that had been used in other districts.
 The collaboration was designed to focus on increasing awareness of domestic violence against women and related pending legislation.
 The project responded to an identified need to expand its work on domestic violence awareness geographically in very impoverished and illiterate or semi-illiterate communities in the district of Jhelum (Punjab).
-Because a large segment of the community is illiterate, a critical component of the program was staging community theatre productions on domestic violence.
+A critical component of the program was staging community theatre productions on domestic violence.
 Bedari and others have found that street theater is an effective communication tool in areas where most of the population is either illiterate or semi-literate, and that inclusion of youth actors helped to attract young viewers.
 Staging the theater performances in multiple community locations helped reach multiple audiences efficiently in a short time period.

 The project’s key results included: